kelloggm/cs-490-website/project-deliverable.md

 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 ### 10% Demonstration / Posters
-Each team will be required to submit a poster.
-In addition, some sections may have a demo (live in-person, via zoom or by recorded video).
-Each instructor will provide details regarding expectations for the demo and/or presentation.
-The schedule and manner of these demos might also vary from section to section.
+Each team will be required to submit a poster and to demonstrate their feature during the final exam slot to their classmates and to the instructor(s) and TA(s).

-Select projects will be hosted in our project showcase.
+Select projects may be hosted in a project showcase.
 Here are the projects from Spring 2022 [project showcase](https://neu-se.github.io/CS4530-Spring-2022/assignments/project-showcase).

+#### Satisfactory:
+* Poster is a single page
+* Poster describes the project clearly
+* Poster describes technology stack and overall design decisions clearly
+* Poster describes future work clearly
+* Poster visually demonstrates your feature well
+* Demo is functional during the final exam slot and is consistent with the project as described in the rest of your final submission

+#### Meets minimum requirements:
+* Poster is a single page
+* Poster is missing at most one of the following elements: project description, technology stack/design decisions, future work, visual demo of feature
+* Demo is functional during the final exam slot and is mostly consistent with the project as described in the rest of your final submission

 ## Individual Reflection